dockstore/dockstore-support/metricsaggregator/README.md

 - `token`: The Dockstore token of a Dockstore user.
 This user must be an admin or curator in order to be able to post aggregated metrics to Dockstore.
 - `bucketName`: The S3 bucket name storing metrics data.
 This is the bucket that the metrics aggregator will go through in order to aggregate metrics.
+- `workgroup`: The Athena workgroup name that Athena queries are executed in.

 **Optional:**
 - `endpointOverride`: Endpoint override to use when creating the S3 clients.
 This is typically only used for local testing so that a LocalStack endpoint